Part One What Is a Trauma Nurse?

 Nurses wishing to pursue an advanced practice role in trauma may decide to become an acute care nurse practitioner (ACNP).
 These nurses obtain a master’s degree in nursing and certification in their area of specialization.
 For more information on the acute practitioner role, see our article on the acute care practitioner role.

-ACNPs may work in EDs, burn centers, critical care units--anywhere trauma patients receive care.
+ACNPs may work in EDs, burn centers, critical care units–anywhere trauma patients receive care.
 Advanced practice salaries are affected by the same factors that shape RN salaries nationwide.
-The Bureau of Labor Statistics, reports that in 2015, median annual income for nurse practitioners was $104,740.
+The Bureau of Labor Statistics, reports that in 2021, the mean annual wage for nurse practitioners was $123,780.

 With trauma injuries expected to increase and those 65+ years increasing, trauma nurses will be in even higher demand.